devesh-dkp/meetcode/README.md

 ## MeetCode
-This repository contains the code for a coding problem-solving site model.
-The site has a frontend (in client folder) and a backend server (in server folder).
+This repository contains the code for the MeetCode website.
+MeetCode is a platform where users can solve problems and submit their solutions.

 ## Installation
 - Clone the repository